 gradstudieswilm [at] desu.edu

 - A completed online application and a non-refundable $50 application fee.

 - Proof of having earned a bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.50 and a 3.0 average in your undergraduate major.

-- An official transcript from each college or university attended; international students should have transcripts evaluated by the World Education Service (WES), Educational Credential Evaluators (ECE), Global Credential Evaluations, Inc. (GCE) or the Association of Collegiate Registrars and Admissions Officers (AACRAO) and then forwarded by the evaluating organization to the gradstudieswilm [at] desu.edu (Office of Admissions).
+- An official transcript from each college or university attended; international students should have transcripts evaluated by the World Education Service (WES), Educational Credential Evaluators (ECE), or the Global Credential Evaluations, Inc. (GCE) and then forwarded by the evaluating organization to the gradstudieswilm [at] desu.edu (Office of Admissions).

 - Successful completion of undergraduate courses in the field in which you plan to pursue a graduate degree.

 - Letters of recommendation from individuals who can speak to your potential for graduate study.